stevenjaycohen/fountain4vim/README.md

 ## Installation

-Mostly, it follows the install for a standard Vim plugin:
+Mostly, this is a typical Vim plugin:

 ~~~
 doc/